DFE-Digital/Enterprise-Security-Architecture/Guidelines/GDL-SEC005-Cloud-Storage.md

 ### Azure Elastic SAN

+>suggest remove this as currently in preview

 Recommendation: do not use services in preview monitor to see if they become generally available.

+>we need a general principle about cloud usage which states that preview features are not to be used, then we don't need to call out here.

 ### Azure Queues